Stewards of Saskatchewan

 For Sprague’s Pipit projects:

 Preferably areas adjacent to pasture with nesting pipits nearby in the current year or recent past, confirmed by Nature Saskatchewan staff, a Conservation Officer/agency, or a research biologist.

 For more information on the Habitat Enhancement program and to see if you qualify, please contact us at 1-800-667-4668, (306) 780-9833, or by email at firstname.lastname@example.org.
-The SOS Habitat Enhancement Application form is available here: Habitat Enhancement Application Form 2018-19, 2019 Habitat Enhancement Guidelines
+The Habitat Enhancement Application form is available here: Habitat Enhancement Application Form 2018-19, 2019 Habitat Enhancement Guidelines

 Other Ways You Can Get Involved in the SOS Programs?

 Volunteers are crucial to the success of the Stewards of Saskatchewan programs.
 SOS volunteers may help with field surveys, contact landowners, report sightings, share photographs, complete literature searches, and perform office duties.
 All of these tasks help us achieve the SOS program goals.

 For more information on species at risk biology, the value of biodiversity to agricultural operations, beneficial management practices for species at risk, conservation easements, SOS program activity reports, fact sheets and posters, and many other informative materials and links, please visit Nature Saskatchewan’s Resource Page.